 - Apply the tax rates as per the Income tax slab rate for the current financial year.

 - After deducting the required slab of Income-tax divide the net tax payable by 12 months.

-- The amount so calculated has to be deducted in equal amounts for each month of the financial year.
+- The amount so calculate has to be deduct in equal amounts for each month of the financial year.

 - It has to be remitted by the employer to the Income Tax department on or before the 7th of the following month.

 - While remitting the TDS amount the employer should compulsorily quote the TAN number assigned by the Income Tax department.

 - The tax so deduct should be filed every quarter with Integrate enterprises format who will then upload your quarterly return of TDS to the Income Tax department.